Korean Marinated Eggs (Mayak Eggs)- VIDEO

 What are Korean Marinated Eggs (Mayak Eggs)?

-These Korean Marinated Eggs were super viral several years ago and for good reason!
+These Korean Marinated Eggs (Mayak Eggs) were super viral several years ago and for good reason!
 They’re soft boiled eggs that are marinated in a simple but delicious marinade.
 They were nicknamed “mayak eggs” because “mayak” means drug in Korean – and there are SO addictively good that that they’re jokingly referred to as “drug eggs”!

 The combination of the runny, jammy yolk with the savory, garlicky, and sweet marinade is out of this world good!